 If you’re not ready to replace your single-stage air conditioning system, our team of licensed contractors provides fast, safe, and trusted air conditioner repair services to homes in New Jersey.
 Unlike two-stage air conditioners that are capable of operating at a low or high setting, a single-stage system is only able to operate at 100% capacity.

 Once the internal temperature of your home becomes higher than the temperature on your thermostat, a single-stage air conditioning system will operate at full capacity to remove moisture and heat from the air.
 Our team provides proven and safe emergency air conditioning repair and maintenance services in areas of New Jersey including Jackson, Princeton, Howell, Tom’s River, Trenton, and Brick.
 Give our team members a call by phone at (732) 201-3305 to receive emergency assistance with a heating or cooling issue.

-Ordinary Air Conditioning Issues & Why You Should Schedule a Repair
+Ordinary Air Conditioner Issues & Why You Should Schedule a Repair in New Jersey

 Clogged Drain Pipes

 If you see a large amount of moisture near your central air conditioning system, this is an indicator of a blockage in your drain pipe.
 This pipe is engineered to flush excess moisture away from your air conditioner while it’s activated.
 Since the process of fixing a clogged drain line requires advanced tools, skills, training, and equipment, we recommend calling a licensed contractor in your area to receive assistance with an air conditioner repair.